BurakAlaa/DSA210-Project/README.md

 •	Null Hypothesis (H₀): Study location and time of day have no significant impact on my exam performance.
-•	Alternative Hypothesis (H₁): o	H₁a: Studying in my room leads to better exam performance compared to studying in the IC. o	H₁b: Morning (9:00 AM – 12:00 PM) and afternoon (12:00 PM – 5:00 PM) are the most productive time blocks for achieving higher exam grades.
+•	Alternative Hypothesis (H₁): o	H₁a: Studying in my room leads to better exam performance compared to studying in the IC. o	H₁b: Morning and afternoon are the most productive time blocks for achieving higher exam grades.